cdransf/cd-11ty/src/posts/2018/comcast-throttling-mobile-video-and-charging-extra-for-high-quality-streaming.md

 ---
 date: '2018-07-03'
+title: 'Comcast throttling mobile video and charging extra for high quality streaming'
+description: "Comcast's Xfinity Mobile service is imposing new speed limits on video watching and personal hotspot usage, and the company will start charging extra for high-definition video over the cellular network."
 draft: false
-title: Comcast throttling mobile video and charging extra for high quality streaming
 tags: ['politics', 'net neutrality']
 ---